Defending Gun, Knife and General Weapon Charges in Decatur

 For effective representation of weapons charges and other crimes

 Contact James D. Michael, P.C. to discuss your weapons allegations and other offenses with which you may be charged.
-He represents clients throughout the state, including the metro Atlanta area.
+He represents clients throughout the state, including the metro Decatur area.
 Jim maintains flexible office hours and promptly returns calls and emails.

 Jim Michael serves clients in the following counties: